Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Main Results

 \subsection{Algorithm \textsc{Edge} with High-Probability Regret Bound}

-In order to implement the algorithm \textsc{Edge} as a subroutine of \texttt{LagrangeBwK}, we need a bound on the \emph{realized regret} which holds with high probability.
-Note that this is a stronger requirement than bounding the expected regret.
+{ Since \textsc{Edge} \cite{vu2019combinatorial} is an efficient algorithm designed for the repeated CBG without total budget constraint implemented on a layered graph, it is deployed by the learner for the primal algorithm ($\texttt{ALG}_1$) in Lagrangian game.} In order to implement the algorithm \textsc{Edge} as a subroutine of \texttt{LagrangeBwK}, we need a bound on the \emph{realized regret} which holds with high probability. { In this subsection, the realized regret is defined as the difference between the optimal cumulative realized reward (which is the cumulative realized reward by following the best allocation action that maximizes the cumulative realized reward given the adversary's strategy) and the cumulative realized reward by following algorithm \textsc{Edge}.
+The expected regret is the expectation of the realized regret with respect to the algorithm's randomness.} Note that { bounding the realized regret} is a stronger requirement than bounding the expected regret.
 To that end, we extend the analysis in \cite{cesabianchi2012} and borrow some ideas from \cite{bartlett2008highprob} to bound the realized regret for the same algorithm.
-The high probability regret bound is stated in the following theorem, whose proof can be found in Appendix \ref{ap:proof-thm-high-prob-bound}.
-Compared to the bound for expected regret stated in Lemma \ref{lemma:Edge-regret}, the bound for realized regret has an additional factor in \(T\) because of the large variance of the estimated reward \(r_t(\bm{u})\).
-The result stated in Theorem \ref{theorem:high-prob-Edge} satisfies the requirement in Lemma \ref{lemma:LagrangeBwK-regret} and therefore can be implemented with algorithm \texttt{LagrangeBwK}. \begin{theorem} Let \(\gamma = \frac{n}{\lambda^*}\sqrt{\frac{\ln S}{\left(\frac{n}{E\lambda^*}+1\right)ET^{2/3}}}\) and \(\eta = \sqrt{\frac{\ln S}{\left(\frac{n}{E\lambda^*}+1\right)ET^{2/3}}}\) in Algorithm \ref{alg:Edge}.
-With probability at least \(1 - O(\delta)\), the algorithm \textsc{Edge} guarantees that
+The high-probability bound { for realized regret} is stated in the following theorem, the proof of which can be found in Appendix \ref{ap:proof-thm-high-prob-bound}.
+Compared to the bound for expected regret stated in Lemma \ref{lemma:Edge-regret}, the bound for realized regret has an additional factor in \(T\) because of the large variance of the estimated reward.
+The result stated in Theorem \ref{thm:high-prob-Edge} satisfies the requirement in Lemma \ref{lemma:LagrangeBwK-regret}, and therefore the algorithm \textsc{Edge} can be implemented with algorithm \texttt{LagrangeBwK} as a subroutine.